agera-edc/MinimumViableDataspace/README.md

 The following steps initiate and complete a file transfer with the provided test document.

-- Connect to provider (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
+- Open the website of the provider (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
-- Connect to consumer-eu (e.g. <http://localhost:7081>) and verify two existing assets from the provider in the `Catalog Browser`.
+- Open the website of the consumer-eu (e.g. <http://localhost:7081>) and verify two existing assets from the provider in the `Catalog Browser`.
   - In the `Catalog Browser` click `Negotiate` for the asset `test-document_company1`.
     - There should be a message `Contract Negotiation complete!
 Show me!` in less than a minute.
 - From the previous message click `Show me!`.
 If you missed it, switch manually to the section `Contracts`.
   - There should be a new contract.
 Click `Transfer` to initiate the transfer process.
-  - Select as destination `AzureStorage` and click `Start transfer`.
+  - A dialog should open.
+Here, select as destination `AzureStorage` and click `Start transfer`.
   - There should be a message `Transfer [id] complete!
 Show me!` in less than a minute.
-(Where `id` is a GUID.)
+(Where `id` is a UUID.)
 - To verify the successful transfer the Storage Explorer can be used to look into the storage account of `consumer-eu`.
   - Storage account name and key is set in `system-tests/docker-compose.yml` for the service `azurite`.
 Default name is `consumereuassets`, key is `key2`.
+  - There should be new container in the storage account containing two files `.complete` and `test-document.txt`.

 ## Contributing